 You’ll come out as a transparent organization by doing so.
 On the other hand, a company whose address is hard to be found on the web page will be perceived as a less reliable and shoddy business.
 Save yourself from that image by putting your address in the footer of your website.

-So these were the 7 top security tips that can make your landing page look more secure and trustworthy.
+So these were the 7 top security tips that can make your website or app landing page look more secure and trustworthy.
 Implementing them is easy, so do that today and see how it changes your conversion rate.
 Also, if you’ve any other landing page security tips, then share them with us in the comments section below.